What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 • Width: 20 to 42 inches

-Most kayaks are available in single or tandem configurations, making it difficult to determine the typical length and breadth.
+Most kayaks are available in single or tandem configurations, making determining the typical length and breadth difficult.
 Tandem kayaks for enjoyment and fishing are typically 12 to 16 feet long.
 Tandem sea and touring kayaks, on the other hand, may reach heights of nearly 20 feet.

 Whitewater Kayaks